Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Approach

+\autoref{fig:overview} illustrates the overview of our approach, which is designed to be ecosystem-agnostic and can be adapted to various programming languages by incorporating ecosystem-specific metadata formats and program analysis tools.
+This approach is composed of four steps:

-To carry out vulnerability propagation analysis, we first need to identify all the downstream projects depending on the upstream project where the given vulnerability is located.
-We construct a \vpsp-level dependency graph for this purpose by analyzing the dependency declaration files (\textit{e.g.,} POM files in Java Maven ecosystem) of all the projects in the target software ecosystem.
+{\bf Dependency Graph Construction (\autoref{sec:dep_graph}).} To carry out vulnerability propagation analysis, we first need to identify all the downstream projects depending on the upstream project where the given vulnerability is located.
+We construct a \vpsp-level dependency graph for this purpose by analyzing all dependency declaration files from the target software ecosystem.